 A 100% polyester fabric that is very soft to the touch.
 It is used as the lining in nappies and wicks wetness away from babies skin.
-It is highly stain resistant.
+It is highly stained resistant.

-Wool refers to fabric woven or knitted from the shorn hairs of sheep (merino, lambs wool, etc.), goats (cashmere), or llamas/alpacas.
-Nappy covers or longies made from wool are naturally durable, breathable and water resistant.
+Wool refers to fabric is woven or knitted from the shorn hairs of sheep (merino, lambswool, etc.), goats (cashmere), or llamas/alpacas.
+Nappy covers or longies made from wool are naturally durable, breathable and water-resistant.
 They are excellent for night time due to wicking ability.

 Wool is the only natural fibre that is super absorbent.
 There are nappies made from wool now, but its commonly known as a great nappy cover.
-Also called a Soaker (a Wool Cover) or Longies (a Cover with extended pant legs) Can be loose knit or felted.
-Some need hand washing, some are pre shrunk and can go strait in the wash.
+Also called a Soaker (a Wool Cover) or Longies (a Cover with extended pant legs) Can be loose-knit or felted.
+Some need hand washing, some are pre-shrunk and can go straight in the wash.
 Always check with your retailer.
 Wool allows you to go for days without being washed if felted as it just doesn’t seem to get wet (think sheep standing in the rain!)

 REFERENCES and Recommended Reading.